fillmula/react-navigation-view/README.md

 # React Navigation View

 React navigation stack UI for the web.
+This is inspired by SwiftUI's `NavigationView`.

 # Example